How to Cultivate Using the Screen of Green Method

 Should I prune?

 Yes!
 Pruning back fan leaves will ensure the colas gain the majority of the light.
-Fan leaves steal energy and hinder flower development.
+Fan leaves steal energy and hinder flower development which could lead to popcorn buds.
+Learn More: Cannabis Popcorn Buds & What to Do with Them?
 As the plants grow, fan leaves do become easier to tuck under the mesh screen, but this may cause mold and mildew, which leads us to the next question.

 How do I prevent mold and mildew while using the SCOG method?